DarleneLa/DarleneLa/README.md

-- 👋 Hi, I’m @DarleneLa
+- 👋 Hi, I’m @Darlene La (English name)
-- 👀 I’m interested in editing,drawing & working
+- 👀 I’m interested in editing,drawing
-- 🌱 I’m currently learning on University of British Columbia :3
+- 🌱 I’m currently learning on University of British Columbia - Vancouver
-- 💞️ I’m INTP&Cancer ♋︎
+- 💞️ I’m INTP & Cancer ♋︎
-- 📫 How to reach me in gmail : darlene.la.stud@gmail.com
+- 📫 Contact for service : darlene.la.stud@gmail.com
 - 😄 Pronouns: she/her or they/them
-- ⚡ Fun fact: ...

 <!---
 DarleneLa/DarleneLa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.